elastic/apm-nodejs-http-client/README.md

 Arguments:

+- `opts`:
+  - `opts.lambdaEnd` - An optional boolean to indicate if this is the final flush at the end of the Lambda function invocation.
+The client will do some extra handling if this is the case.
+See notes in `client.lambdaStart()` above.
 - `callback` - Callback is called when the internal buffer has been flushed and the HTTP request ended.
 If no HTTP request is in progress the callback is called in the next tick.